 Yet Cruz’s pleading with Kasich to drop out of the race is perplexing to Americans, who don’t know who Cruz is talking about.
 It’s estimated that 118% of Americans outside Ohio (and even some Ohioans) don’t actually know who Kasich is.
 Worse, a number of people polled didn’t know who Kasich was just minutes after being told his life story, accounting for the percentage rising above 100%.
 (They were counted twice.)
 The polling may be off, since Governor Kasich has 145 delegates.

-[Um, this is satire, in case the title didn't give it away.
-Understandably, this election cycle, it's hard to tell.]The BEST SALES on Amazon NOW ]
+[Um, this is satire, in case the title didn’t give it away.
+Understandably, this election cycle, it’s hard to tell.]Up to 70% off on Hottest Amazon Deals]